Inside Katharine McPhee's Dramatic Relationship History

 Kevin Mazur/WireImage

-One might not think that, aside from the obvious bond over music, a 34-year-old and a 68-year-old man with five daughters and seven grandchildren may not be on the same page in life, but actually...
+One might assume that, aside from the obvious bond over music, a 34-year-old woman and a 68-year-old man with five daughters and seven grandchildren may not be on the same page in life, but actually...

 "This is the first time in my adult life that I've been single," Foster told Vanity Fair last year.
 "It's a very powerful feeling, but I'm not used to it."